googlegenomics/dataflow-java/README.rst

 Current status
 ~~~~~~~~~~~~~~
-This code is in active development, it will be deployed to Maven soon.
+This code is in active development:

 * TODO: Explain all the possible command line args:``zone``, ``allContigs``, etc
-* TODO: Setup Travis integration once this repo is public
 * TODO: Refine the transmission probability pipeline
 * TODO: Add more tests